 In 1962, The Mona Lisa received a valuation of $100m.
 If you account for inflation, she's worth over $834m in today's money.

 This is almost double the $450m paid for the Salvator Mundi in November 2017.
-It scored top spot in our article 5 Most Expensive Artworks Ever Sold.

 The $100m price tag at the time was extraordinary though.
 Not only because they were able to reach that figure but it doesn’t even consider its greatest features!